dirttop/Backlog-API/docs/README.md

 >**PATCH /api/games/validate**

 &emsp;Ensure games all follow predefined business rules.
+The rules are as follows:

+- If a game is marked as completed, but it's release year is in the future, it is set to incomplete.
+- If a game has a rating and/or review, but it is set incomplete, set to complete.
+- If a game is set to complete AND set to drop, prioritize completion and set to complete.

 #### Request
 #### bash / zsh